Scubber/macOS-Dotfiles/README.md

 - Add App Store apps via `mas-cli`
 - Prompt to setup a static IP
-- Prompt to generate an `ssh` key in default location
 - Prompt to mount NAS via IP address, always mount on boot
 - Add Oh-My-Zsh and Powerlevel10k to repo (just in case...)
 - Add option to install Oh-My-Zsh/Powerlevel10k from repo or online